 ‘Making Waves’ – a documentary film by students

-The project was set as a ‘live brief’ for the students, with the aim being to make a documentary film which followed practitioner Caroline Collinge in the process of filming a dance performance.
+The project was set as a ‘live brief’ for the students.
+The aim was to make a documentary film which followed practitioner Caroline Collinge in the process of filming a dance performance.
 Caroline’s work as part of the Katagami in Practice project involved making an elaborate paper costume for a dancer, using folding techniques inspired by the Japanese stencils in MoDA’s collections.
 Caroline was also inspired by the idea of waves, and the flowing lines often seen in Art Nouveau designs.

 Students Rafael Marques Conceição, Alexandra Guerreiro Duarte and Klaudia Monika Slowik had worked together before but this experience brought them closer and proved to be an exciting learning experience for them.
 They interviewed Caroline on location in her studio and captured some of the rehearsals, as well as her reflections on her creative process.
 Their documentary film is called ‘Making Waves’.